tjizep/treestore/README.md

 + Very Efficient sparse column storage due to no null format and runlength + differencial encoding
 + Multi threaded bulk loads - bulk loads are threaded for further performance gains
 + Simple entropy coding is used for in memory compression
++ filter expressions are evaluated in the storage engine for better performance

 Configuration
 -------------